shivani-CI/Kibble-Kitchen/README.md

   <span id="features">2.</span> User Authentication:
     - Users can register, log in, and log out.
 Password management features such as reset and change are also available.

-  <span id="features">3.</span> Recipe Search:
+  <span id="features">3.</span> Recipe Management(CRUD Functionality):
-    - Users can search for recipes based on keywords, ingredients, or categories.
+    - Authenticated users can create, read, update, delete and search for recipes based on keywords, ingredients, or titles.
+Authenticated users can create recipes by submitting a form with ingredients and instructions.

-  <span id="features">4.</span> Commenting System:
+  <span id="features">4.</span> Meal Plan management(CRUD Functionality):
+    - Authenticated users can create, read, update, delete and search recipes.
+Users can create meal plans by selecting recipes and setting a name,description, and date for the meal.

+  <span id="features">5.</span> User feedback(Comment on Recipes):
-    - Users can leave and manage comments on recipes.
+    - Authenticated users can comment on individual recipes.
+This allows for interaction between users and provides feedback on recipes.

-  <span id="features">5.</span> Favourite Feature:
+  <span id="features">6.</span> Responsive UI and Enhanced User Experience:
+    - Crispy Forms: All forms are styled using Bootstrap with Crispy Forms to ensure a clean, responsive design.
+    - Navigation Bar: The Top navigation bar includes login/logout links and allow easy access to all sections of the website.

+  <span id="features">7.</span> Recipe Favourites:
-    - Users can save recipes to their favourites.
+    - Save Favourite Recipes: Users can add recipes to their list of favorites for easy access later.

-  <span id="features">6.</span> Profile Management:
-    - Users can update their profile information and manage their content.

-  <span id="features">7.</span> Admin Panel:
+  <span id="features">8.</span> Admin Dashboard:
-    - Admin have access to all content, can moderate user comments, and approve or reject recipes.
+    - Admin Control: Admin users can access the default Django admin panel to manage users, recipes, meal plans, comments and they can approve or reject recipes.

-  <span id="features">8.</span> Data Validation & Error Handling:
+  <span id="features">9.</span> Data Validation & Error Handling:
-    - All forms have server-side validation to ensure valid data input.
+    - All forms (recipe creation, meal plans and comments) are validated to ensure valid data input from users.

-  <span id="features">9.</span> API Handling:
+  <span id="features">10.</span> API Handling:
-    - Integration with external recipe APIs to provide additional recipe options
+    - Integration with external recipe APIs to provide nutritional value of recipes.

 ## Wireframes ##
 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.